yairm210/Unciv/Uniques.md

 "Hidden when religion is disabled" - Removes units, buildings or ancient ruin rewards from the game when religion is disabled

+"Hidden when [victoryType] victory is disabled"

+"Only available after [amount] turns" - To be used for ancient ruin rewards

+"Hidden after founding a Pantheon" - same

+"Hidden before founding a Pantheon" - same

+"Hidden after generating a Great Prophet" - same

 "+[amount]% attacking strength for cities with garrisoned units"

 "+[amount]% defensive strength for cities"